Voyageur offers a wide range of so you can make your soap the perfect colour.

 | Bentonite Clay

-Pigments, Oxides, Ultramarines, and LabcolorsCommercial colourants such as Ultramarines, Chromium Greens, Iron Oxides, and Labcolors will give your soaps beautiful colours in varying shades depending on the amount that you add to your batch.
+Pigments, Oxides, Ultramarines, Neon Powders & MicasCommercial colourants such as Ultramarines, Chromium Greens, Iron Oxides, Neon Powders and many of our Micas will give your soaps beautiful colours in varying shades depending on the amount that you add to your batch.

 To use these colourants in your soap, simply make a concentrate by mixing together 1 tsp. of colourant with 1 tbsp. water, then add the liquid bit by bit when your soap is at a light trace, continuing to mix until you reach your desired colour and trace level.